prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_delete_many(const wchar_t** pipelines);
 ```
 This destructor deletes multiple uniquely named Pipelines.
-All names are first checked for existence.
-The function returns DSL_RESULT_PIPELINE_NAME_NOT_FOUND on first occurrence of not found, before making any deletions.
+Each name is checked for existence, with the function returning DSL_RESULT_PIPELINE_NAME_NOT_FOUND on first occurrence of failure.
 All components owned by the Pipelines move to a state of `not-in-use`

 **Parameters**